Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Introduction and preliminaries

 To apply the nonlinear semigroup theory our first aim is to prove the existence and uniqueness of solutions of the problem

 for general maximal monotone graphs $\gamma$ and $\beta$.
 This is the nonlocal counterpart of (local) quasilinear elliptic problems with nonlinear boundary conditions (see~\cite{AIMTq} and~\cite{BCrS} for the general study of the local case) and is an interesting problem in itself due to the generality with which we address it.
-To this aim, we will make use of a kind of nonlocal Poincar\'{e} type inequalities (see Appendix~\ref{secineqpoin}), but even with this at hand we can not obtain compactness arguments like the ones used in the local theory or in fractional diffusion problems.
-Consequently, we have to make the most of boundedness and monotonicity arguments in order to prove our results, being the main ideas an implementation of those used in~\cite{AIMTq} and~\cite{BCrS} (see also~\cite{BLGJEvolE} for a very particular case).
+To this aim, we make use of a kind of nonlocal Poincar\'{e} type inequalities (see Appendix~\ref{secineqpoin}) which help us obtain boundedness arguments.
+These boundedness arguments together with some monotonicity arguments allow us to prove our results by adapting some of the ideas used in~\cite{AIMTq} and~\cite{BCrS} (see also~\cite{BLGJEvolE} for a very particular case).
 The same holds for the diffusion problems.
-The study of Problem~\eqref{02091131intro001} will be developed in Section~\ref{lasec2}, where we prove, for a more general problem, the existence of solutions (Theorem~\ref{existenceeli01}) and a contraction and comparison principle (Theorem~\ref{maxandcont01}).
+The study of Problem~\eqref{02091131intro001} is developed in Section~\ref{lasec2}, where we prove, for a more general problem, the existence of solutions (Theorem~\ref{existenceeli01}) and a contraction and comparison principle (Theorem~\ref{maxandcont01}).
 At the end of that section we deal with another nonlocal Neumann boundary operator.

 For linear or quasilinear elliptic problems with boundary conditions, obstacles complicate the existence of solutions.
 The appearance of this difficulty is better understood when one takes into account the continuity of the solution between the inside of the domain and the boundary via the trace.
 In fact, for a bounded smooth domain $\Omega$ in $\mathbb{R}^N$, $\gamma$ with bounded domain $[0,1]$ and $\beta(r)=0$ for all $r$, it is not possible to find a weak solution of